Etsy Copyright Infringement: Must Read Guide

 What is copyright infringement on Etsy?

 What exactly is copyright?
-It protects original works like artwork, poems, books, songs, and more but does not include ideas, devices, names or titles.
+It protects original works like artwork, poems, books, songs, and more but does not include ideas, devices, names, or titles.
 You cannot copyright something you’ve said simply because you said it.
 You need to have it on a tangible medium by recording it or writing it down.

 There are ways that you can use certain creative works without breaking any rules, by either “fair use” or “public domain”.
 So for example, if you take original work and add new expressions or meanings, or use materials with expired copyrights then you may be able to use them.

-You may even end up with other sellers or even other companies infringe on your intellectual property and use it without your permission.
+You may even end up with other sellers or even other companies infringing on your intellectual property and use it without your permission.
 But, you would need to have your copyright registered to be able to do anything about it.

 Why should you worry about Etsy copyright infringement?

-As an Etsy seller, it’s important to make sure that you are following the guidelines that Etsy sets for their sellers, or risk your shop being shut down.
+As an Etsy seller, it’s important to make sure that you are following the guidelines that Etsy sets for their sellers or risk your shop being shut down.
 So yes you need to worry about it!
 Etsy takes copyright violations very seriously, so if you want to make sure you don’t have any issues with being shut down or potentially being sued, then you want to make this a priority.

 No, Etsy does not check every listing for copyright infringement.
 They don’t have the time for that!
 It is up to every Etsy seller to do this on their own and understand what is allowed and what is not.